meg-chan/Russian_Twitter_Bots/README.md

 Calculate_Scores_b.ipynb -> Capitalization and punctuation does not matter

 wordclouds.R -> create wordclouds of the top 100 most unique words for each bot type

+Russian_Data_Analysis_2.ipynb -> filter top unique words to only ones not found in other bot type lists